 - About page – this page helps people really get to know your website and why you have it.
 For a business, it lets you show your passion for what you do.
 For a website like for a school or a library, it gives information about certain features.
 Perhaps your staff, or what kinds of subjects and books your place has.
 Essentially, it let’s people get to know you!

 - Other pages may be necessary like a blog or an e-commerce section.
 Those depend on the industry or focus of the website.
-If you wonder if you need that for your website, contact us at Boostability or a web design company to learn more.
+If you wonder if you need that for your website, contact us at Boostability for help in mapping out which pages are necessary to perform well for SEO.

 Every website built needs to have some level of intuitiveness.
 People don’t want to or have the time to just surf around a website to find what they’re looking for.
 They want to see a clear menu of options to read from, or a navigation bar.
 Or want to have a clear About page.
 They want to be able to learn about a company or organization and search for a specific product.
 And they want to see positive reviews from other customers assuring them they won’t have a bad experience with that particular business.